While there are plenty of exciting blockbusters hitting the silver screen this year, we’re mostly cringing at the 2019 movie lineup.

 David Bowie plays an alien pretending to be a man who comes to Earth looking for technology to help his drought-stricken planet.
 We probably had you at “David Bowie” but this film is also captivating for its bizarre aesthetic and almost meditative contemplation on consumerist culture and spiritual emptiness.
 Or, as we said, just watch it for David Bowie.
 The Man Who Fell to Earth is both haunting and inspiring, but completely one of a kind.

 I’ll admit, I haven’t seen this movie but it’s being rented tonight.
-This recommendation came direct from my dad, who knows his classics.
+This recommendation came directly from my dad, who knows his classics.
 So let’s watch it together.
 The movie is a biblical-style epic that follows a Jewish prince who is betrayed and sent into slavery by his Roman homie.
 The prince gains his freedom and seeks revenge.
 Possibly the best leading man in Hollywood history, Charlton Heston, plays the rugged and buff Ben-Hur.

 At this point, you may have discovered we’re immovable Paul Newman fans.
 It’s hard to blame considering his work alongside Robert Redford in the western crime drama Butch Cassidy and the Sundance Kid.
 Based on the true story of Western train and bank robbers, this outlaw classic gives a likable face to the fabled Sundance Kid (Redford) and his frontier bestie Butch Cassidy (Newman).
 If Thelma and Louise is a film of sisterhood, this is our quintessential brotherhood flick, considering how the pair goes out guns blazing.
 The movie was the top-grossing film of 1969, captivating audiences with the charismatic due cast to play the historic anti-heroes.